-Finally, it is possible to hinder the expression of the Holy Spirit by making no room for the use of this valuable gift.
-Paul specifically warns against despising, or devaluing, this gift.
+It is possible to hinder the expression of the Holy Spirit by making no room for the use of this valuable gift.
+Paul specifically warns against despising, or devaluing, this gift (I Thess.
+5:20).
 On the other extreme, an undiscriminating over-zealousness for this gift can lead a group into danger, as well.
 That is why all utterances are to be tested, by Scripture and/or experience.
 Without discernment, it would be too easy for the enemy to lead a group into error, foolishness, or moral compromise.
-For this reason, Paul exhorts the Body to test things out, hold fast to what is good, but to steer away from anything that is visibly unsound.
+For this reason, Paul exhorts the Body to test things out, hold fast to what is good, but to steer away from anything that is visibly unsound (I Thess.
+5:19-22).
 As we have mentioned in the past, one of the goals of maturity is discernment (Heb.
 5:14; Eph.
 4:13,14).
 Therefore, we must have the leeway to sort things out for ourselves, or we will never develop that quality.
 Instead of inventing all kinds of protective "control measures", Paul was comfortable entrusting believers to God and His word to build up the disciples and to give them the parameters they needed to find their way, in conjunction with the ministry of the Holy Spirit in the Body (Acts 20:32; Jn.
-14:26).
+14:26; Eph.
+4:15,16).